fangkuang0726/RTF_PageBreakChecker_APP/README.md

 # RTF_PageBreakChecker_APP
 App for check and summary all RTF page break issue.
+* Developed with python
+* Compatible for 64 byte Wiondows 10 or later
-This app is developed with python.
-Applciation can be found and downlod from release.
+* Can be found and downlod from release.

 # RTF page break issue
 When generating report in SAS, RTF pages may be missing expected footnotes, underlines, or have some unnecessary blank pages inserted.